Updated January 18, 2022

 We retain Personal Information that you provide to us where we have an ongoing legitimate business need to do so (for example, as long as is required in order to contact you about the Subscription Service or our other services, or as needed to comply with our legal obligations, resolve disputes and enforce our agreements).

-NACS may use the information collected from you for any of the following purposes: (1) to facilitate your use of the Website and better understand your needs; (2) to process and fulfil your orders for certain products and services; (3) to respond to your inquiries or requests for information about the products and services; (4) to send you information, promotional materials, and offers from NACS as well as from its subsidiaries and affiliates; (5) to contact visitors to the Website when necessary; (6) to help address problems with the Website; (7) use the data to make strategic decisions on content and functionality; (8) to conduct internal reviews of the Website (e.g., to determine the number of visitors to specific pages within the site); (9) to help us better understand visitors' use of the Website; (10) to protect the security or integrity of the Website; (11) use the captured data to categorize users and target information to them, so they have a tailored experience; and (12) to share your email with advertisers if you interact with advertising content on our Website and newsletters (but not if you are a resident of the European Economic Area [or Switzerland]).
+NACS may use the information collected from you for any of the following purposes: (1) to facilitate your use of the Website and better understand your needs; (2) to process and fulfil your orders for certain products and services; (3) to respond to your inquiries or requests for information about the products and services; (4) to send you information, promotional materials, and offers from NACS as well as from its subsidiaries and affiliates; (5) to contact visitors to the Website when necessary; (6) to help address problems with the Website; (7) to use the data to make strategic decisions on content and functionality; (8) to conduct internal reviews of the Website (e.g., to determine the number of visitors to specific pages within the site); (9) to help us better understand visitors' use of the Website; (10) to protect the security or integrity of the Website; (11) to use the captured data to categorize users and target information to them, so they have a tailored experience; and (12) to share your email with advertisers if you interact with advertising content on our Website and newsletters (but not if you are a resident of the European Economic Area [or Switzerland]).

 You are always free to decline cookies, but in doing so you may not be able to use certain features on the Website.
 The "help" segment of the toolbar on most browsers explains how to configure a browser to not accept new cookies, how to have the browser inform a user when they receive a new cookie, and how to erase cookies from their hard drives.
 You may opt out of Google Analytics tracking here.